TreeHoverRover/Computing/README.md

 Scroll down to *Authentication* and uncomment the line *#PermitRootLogin* by deleting the # and then write *yes*.
 Save the file with *Ctrl + o* and exit with *Ctrl + x*.

 ![config](https://user-images.githubusercontent.com/54486032/104608033-64f8f180-5679-11eb-97f6-3cbfb852bf2b.png)

+## How to install ROS Melodic
+ROS (Robot Operating System) is a framework that is running on top of Raspbian.
+The framework includes a set of libraries and tools that we will use to build robots.
+ROS is an all-in-one solution if you want to build different robots.
+Once knowing how to write nodes, services, actions, and use the software packages, you can make different kinds of robots, including robot arms, drones, or autonomous mobile robots.

+ROS provides a wide range of packages for almost any robotic application.
+Mapping, navigation and localization, are just a few examples of useful packages to build robots.There is currently no official ROS Melodic installation guide for the Raspberry Pi 4 and Raspbian Buster operating system.
+Hence we will need to [**build it from the source**](http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Melodic%20on%20the%20Raspberry%20Pi).